Azure/azure-kusto-spark/docs/AuthenticationMethods.md

 val dfResult = spark.read.kusto(cluster, database, table, conf)
  ```
 ## Access token
-User can also use ADAL himself to acquire an AAD access token to access Kusto, in which case he will need to make sure
+User can also use ADAL directly to acquire an AAD access token to access Kusto.
-is valid for the duration of the reading/writing operation.
+The token must be valid throughout the duration of the read/write operation

  * **KUSTO_ACCESS_TOKEN**:
     The AAD access token